Patrick Ellis (educator): Educational career

 In 1960, Ellis joined the faculty at La Salle College in Philadelphia as a member of the English Department.
 He was sent to serve as the principal of La Salle-Immaculata High School in Miami, which focused on educating the children of refugees from post-revolutionary Cuba until 1964, when he returned to La Salle, where he was named president in 1977.

 During his tenure as La Salle president, Ellis doubled the size of the campus and oversaw the building of new residence halls and a new modernized library.
 While president he continued to teach English literature courses as he had during his 30 years as a professor at La Salle.

 In 1992 he was offered the position of President of The Catholic University of America.
 He served in this office until 1998.
 The Catholic University of America has named the Brother Patrick Ellis Chair in Education in his honor.

 Last years

 Following his departure from the presidency, Ellis spent five years working in fundraising for his Province.
-He then retired to their nursing home in Lincroft, New Jersey, from acute leukemia.
+He then retired to their nursing home in Lincroft, New Jersey, where he died from acute leukemia.
 He was buried at the Brothers' cemetery near Baltimore, Maryland.